uktrade/pg-sync-roles/README.md

 pg-sync-roles maintains a role per database perimission, a role per schema pemission, and a role per table permission.
 Rather than roles being granted permissions directly on objects, membership is granted to these roles that indirectly grant permissions on objects.
 This means that from the object's point of view, only 1 role has any given permission.
 This works around the de-facto limit on the number of roles that can have permission to any object.

 The names of the roles maintained by pg-sync-roles begin with the prefix `_pgsr_`.
 Each name ends with a randomly generated unique identifier.

-## What's revoked

-pg-sync-roles tries to be exhaustive when revoking all privileges that aren't asked for.
-But note that roles are shared over a cluster, and not specific to a single database in a cluster, and so pg-sync-roles will only revoke privileges on shared objects, or those that are in the currently connected database.

-In more detail, the `sync_roles` function will revoke:

-- The ability to login, create roles, create databases, or being a superuser - these are stored with the role and so shared over the cluster.

-- Membership of other roles - these are also shared over a cluster.

-- Ownerships of and grants on databases, tablespaces, and parameters - these also shared over a cluster.

-- Only on the current database: ownerships of and grants on schemas, tables (including the table-like views, materialized views, partitioned tables and foreign tables), table(-like) columns, sequences, functions, procedures, large objects, types (base, composite, enum, pseudo, range and multirange), domains, languages, foreign-data wrappers, and foreign servers.

-  If you wish to revoke privileges on other databases, you will have connect to each database in turn and call `sync_roles` passing its connection.

 ## Compatibility